amisha002/RxCare/README.md

-# 💊 RxCare – Prescription Reminder PWA 💊
+# 💊 RxMind – Prescription Reminder PWA 💊
 **Helping you manage medications and prescriptions effortlessly!**

-RxCare is a modern Progressive Web App (PWA) designed to help users manage their medications and prescriptions effortlessly.
-With RxCare, users can upload prescriptions, track medicine schedules, and receive timely reminders to ensure they never miss a dose.
+RxMind is a modern Progressive Web App (PWA) designed to help users manage their medications and prescriptions effortlessly.
+With RxMind, users can upload prescriptions, track medicine schedules, and receive timely reminders to ensure they never miss a dose.

 ---